quanted/esat/README.md

 Lastly, ESAT includes a data simulator which allows for random or use defined synthetic source profiles and contributions to be used in ESAT to evaluating how well the original synthetic data can be recreated.

+### Limitations
+Matrix factorization algorithms are fall under the group of optimization, or minimization, algorithms which attempt to find a minima based upon some loss function and stopping condition.
+These algorithms are classified as NP-Complete, a category of algorithms which are nondeterministic polynomial time complete and there is no known way to quickly find a solution.
+Given this limitation of NMF, a solution can only be considered a local minima with no known way to guarantee or prove it is the globally optimal solution.
+One approach for helping determine that a solution is a good solution is by producing many such solutions with a constricted convergence criteria or stopping condition.
+Then evaluating these solutions to determine which, if any, correspond to the best actual representation or model of the data given domain knowledge and expertise.

+NMF algorithms are data-agnostic, operates the same on any correctly structured data regardless of domain, potential leading to another limitation, interpretation of the solution.
+An important component in evaluating whether or not to use ESAT, or any NMF algorithm, on a dataset is to determine how to interpret factor profiles and contributions.
+How this is done is fully dependent on the data and domain of the input dataset, such as units, types of features, temporal or spatial considerations, etc.

 ### Notebooks
 Juypter notebooks are available that demonstrate the complete source apportionment and error estimation workflow found in PMF5, demonstrated in notebooks/epa_esat_workflow_01.ipynb